open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 #### Exemplars

 An exemplar is a recorded value that associates OpenTelemetry context to a metric event within a Histogram.
-It allows users to link Trace signals w/ Metrics.
+One use case is to allow users to link Trace signals w/ Metrics.

 Exemplars consist of: